rtmigo/dmk_py/README.md

 No master password.
 No table of contents.
 The number of entries cannot be determined.

 The file consists of unidentifiable data.
-Secret name is necessary to discover the data of particular entry.
+Secret name discovers the data of particular entry.
 The rest of the data remain dark matter.

 # Install